Blueorchid1711/stock-dashboard-csv/README.md

 # stock-dashboard-csv

 This is a simple yet functional stock market dashboard built using **HTML, CSS, JavaScript (Chart.js)** on the frontend and **Flask (Python)** on the backend.
 It reads historical stock data from local **CSV files** and dynamically displays price charts and key stats like 52-week high/low.

+## Problem Statement

+The goal of this assignment is to build a functional and responsive stock market dashboard using real or mock stock data.
+The application should display a list of companies and allow users to view historical stock price charts dynamically.
+It should support basic backend functionality, data handling, and visualization using a clean frontend interface.
+The project aims to assess backend/frontend integration, data-driven decision-making, and financial awareness.
+Bonus features like 52-week high/low and deployment are encouraged to enhance usability and presentation.

 ## Features